IS IT TERRITORY MARKING?

 Cats spray from an upright position, tail held high and quivering, and eyes narrowed with a look of concentration (UK Cat Behaviour Working Group, 1995).
 It is a way of marking territory and the urine is usually deposited against a vertical surface.
 It is natural behaviour and causes no problems when it is done outside the home.
 Cats spray on prominent features of their territorial pathways.

-Upright spraying is always marking behaviour (Neilson 2009).
+Upright spraying is almost always marking behaviour (Neilson 2009).
 The only exception is when a cat urinates standing up because of pain or too small a litter tray.
 Squatting urination can sometimes be marking behaviour particularly if the cat is marking either new objects or in places smelling of the owner (like the bed) but it is more usually a surreptitious pee because of litter tray problems.
 A cat spraying usually has a vacant expression on its face and a twitching tail when it is doing marking urination, whether upright or squatting.

 Within the home, marking urination is often done at entry or exit points like doorways and windows, on electrical appliances, on objects that occur on a cat walkway ie the normal path it takes round the house.
 Or the cat may spray where the owner’s scent is strong like on the bed, on strange items like the posh new settee, or on heated objects like radiators!
 Cats that are marking their territory (as opposed to shunning the litter tray) often use their litter tray normally.
 Sometimes a cat sprays and also dislikes using the litter tray – so you have a litter tray problem as well as a marking problem.
 Once an area has been sprayed, the cat will top up its mark frequently.